LOADING ...

 and the tip of the Gallipoli (Gelibolu) near

 Istanbul.
-The of the campaign, devised by British
+The purpose of the campaign, by British

-minister David Lloyd George, first lord of the
+munitions minister David Lloyd George, lord of the

-and Sackville H. Carden, was to open up a new
+and Admiral Sackville H. Carden, was to up a new

 theater of war as an alternative to the in